Glossary: All the vocabulary of Crypto!

 - Correction: This is a sharp and rapid reversal in the price of a cryptocurrency, which can be up or down.
 We speak of a correction, because following this, the price approaches its previous price, after a rather long period of rise or fall.

 - Cold Storage: Designates the fact to hold and store private keys on an offline medium of the Internet.
-His private keys can be stored on a simple sheet of paper “Paper wallet ”, or even on electronic wallets such as the “Ledger Wallet” or the “Cool Wallet”.
+Private keys can be stored on a simple sheet of paper “Paper wallet ”, or even on electronic wallets such as the “Ledger Wallet” or the “Cool Wallet”.

 - Consensus: This is the truth admitted by the participants in the system.
 This does not mean that the consensus is the absolute truth or that it is indisputable, but it is the reality on which the participants in the system agree.
 The strength of a blockchain is therefore to arrive each time, efficiently and in a decentralized manner, at a consensus: we speak of “consensus protocol” or “consensus mechanism”.